smart-data-models/data-models/README.md

 [![Build badge](https://img.shields.io/travis/smart-data-models/data-models.svg "Travis build status")](https://travis-ci.org/smart-data-models/data-models/)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 -->
-**[29-7-2020] Moved examples in every data model to the examples directory**
+**[29-6-2020] Moved examples in every data model to the examples directory** **[8-7-2020] Created model.yaml and swagger.yaml for making data models more portable**

 :dart: [Roadmap](roadmap.md)

 The availability of widely adopted (de-facto standard) information models is key for creating a global digital single market of interoperable and replicable (portable) smart solutions in multiple domains (smart cities, smart agrifood, smart utilities, smart industry, …).
 Such models provide an essential element in the common technical ground needed for standards-based open innovation and procurement.